At a Glance

 - Tasks: Manage a caseload of clients to support their rehabilitation in probation and community settings.

-- Company: Join a charity celebrated for its workplace culture and commitment to people development.
+- Company: Join a charity celebrated for its workplace culture and commitment to employee development.

-- Benefits: Enjoy flexible working options, professional development opportunities, and a supportive team environment.
+- Benefits: Enjoy flexible working options, professional growth opportunities, and a supportive team environment.

 - Why this job: Be part of an innovative programme making a real difference in criminal justice and community support.